abo3skr2019/DistSystem-Assignment2/Assignment1.md

 # Assignment 1

-Note The Fact Since Time has passed there has been an improvement in the Gemini Model Which may cause some differences in response from other submissions
+Note: The Fact Since Time has passed so there has been an improvement in the Gemini Model Which may cause some differences in response from other submissions

 ## Question 1